erikbr01/yolo-realsense/README.md

-# Yolo Object Detection on NVIDIA Jetson Nano
+# Yolo Object Detection and Localization with Intel Realsense Cameras

-This repository provides a simple and easy process for camera installation, software and hardware setup, and object detection using Yolov5 and openCV on NVIDIA Jetson Nano.
-This project uses [**CSI-Camera**](https://github.com/JetsonHacksNano/CSI-Camera) to create pipeline and capture frames from the CSI camera, and [**Yolov5**](https://github.com/ultralytics/yolov5) to detect objects, implementing a complete and executable code on Jetson Development Kits.
-Check out [**CodePlay jetson nano youtube playlist**](https://www.youtube.com/watch?v=-A_CDLtQig4&list=PLZIi3Od9VUwW49q6T1VjShktoOgrDi3O4&index=3) and [**Medium article**](https://towardsdatascience.com/yolov5-object-detection-on-nvidia-jetson-nano-148cfa21a024) for more info.
+This repository is building up on the work of [this repository](https://github.com/amirhosseinh77/JetsonYolo) which provides code to run yolov5 using pytorch.

+I am building up on this work to enable real time object detection *and localization* by deprojecting 2D points from the image to 3D points relative to the camera frame using an Intel Realsense D455 camera.
+This code will be used for aerial grasping for the [RAPTOR project](https://github.com/raptor-ethz).

 ## Download Model
 Select the desired model based on model size, required speed, and accuracy.